 “Emotional regulation refers to the process by which individuals influence which emotions they have, when they have them, and how they experience and express their feelings.
 Emotional regulation can be automatic or controlled, conscious or unconscious, and may have effects at one or more points in the emotion producing process.”
 (Gross et al. 1998)

 We all feel and experience negative and positive emotions every day.
 And at different levels of intensity.
 Emotions are a normal part of our everyday lives.
+Some research suggests that emotions last only about 90 seconds.
 Some people suggest there are five core emotions: joy, fear, sadness, disgust and anger.
 Only 35% of people tested are able to accurately identify their emotions as they happen.
 For some people, feeling these emotions can seem overwhelming, like an out-of-control roller coaster.

 Emotions are how we interpret the various chemical reactions and sensations in our bodies.
 The emotion is the stimulus and we respond.
-For example, when we experience fear from a perceived threat our bodies are flooded with stress hormones that drive the fight (adrenaline), flight (noradrenaline) and freeze response.
+For example, when we experience fear from a perceived threat our bodies are flooded with stress hormones that drive the fight (adrenaline), flight (noradrenaline), freeze and fawn response.
 Emotional regulation processes give us time before we act on the fight or flight triggers.
 It allows time for cognitive, rational thinking and reasoning to play a part.

 There are three components of emotional regulation: